top of page

 Home: Overview

-Our team is conducting a clinical trial on microdosing psilocybin in patients with Major Depression who have previously been unresponsive or unwilling to pursue standard treatment options for their depression.
-The trial will occur once a week for nine weeks in a controlled setting where medical and mental health professionals will monitor participants.
-Throughout the trial, participants will be asked to take cognitive and diagnostic assessments to track the effects of psilocybin.
+Our team conducted the world’s first and largest clinical trial on microdosing psilocybin in patients with Major Depression who have previously been unresponsive or unwilling to pursue standard treatment options for their depression.

 Microdosing clinical trial